khulnasoft-lab/design.khulnasoft.com/README.md

 ### Adding graphics and images

-Graphics and images can be added to support, but not replace, text content.
+Add graphics and images to optionally support, but not replace, text content.
 Acceptable formats include JPEG, PNG, and SVG.

-- Use JPEG and PNG formats for photography and complex graphics.
+- Use JPEG and PNG formats for photography and complex images.
 Optimize images through a tool like [ImageOptim](https://imageoptim.com/mac) before uploading.
-- Use SVG for illustration, iconography, small vector-based graphics, and simple UI repreesentation.
+- Use SVG for illustration, iconography, small vector-based graphics, and simple UI representation.
 Optimize graphics through a tool like [SVGOMG](https://jakearchibald.github.io/svgomg/) or the [Advanced SVG Export](https://www.figma.com/community/plugin/782713260363070260) plugin for Figma.

 When adding images to documentation, use the `<figure-img>` component to: